 - Be more cost effective

-When to take a child to the emergency room
+When should I take my child to the emergency room?

 Emergency rooms are designed to provide fast, lifesaving care.
+Many parents wonder what is considered an emergency for kids.
 While your child's condition could be urgent in nature, it may not always meet the medical criteria for an emergency room visit.
 Here are signs you should go immediately to the ER or call 911:

 - Your child has a life-threatening illness or injury (see list below)